 Metropolitan State University Library maintains a work and public service environment free from discrimination, violence, harassment, and criminal or offensive behaviors.* Anyone who engages in such behavior in the Library or on library property is subject to consequences.
 We strive to provide safe and comfortable library spaces for all patrons and employees.
-The examples below are intended to guide staff decision making.
+The list of examples below is intended to guide staff decision making.
 It does not presume to be a complete list.

 Disruptive behaviors can result in being removed from the Library and include: